stanley-1/tp/docs/DeveloperGuide.md

 4. Enter `add n/aa p/87654321` in the command box.

 	Expected: A new contact card with name "aa" and phone number "87654321" is created.
-SociaLite allows repetitive names in the contact list, but uses phone number as the unique identifier for a contact.
+SociaLite allows names to be repeated in the contact list as it uniquely identifies contacts through their phone number.

 5. Enter `add n/John Appleseed p/13572468 fb/john.appleseed twitter/morethanfifteenchars`.

-	Expected: SociaLite shows error message, indicating that the telegram username does not follow their naming convention.
+	Expected: SociaLite shows error message, indicating that the Twitter handle does not follow their naming convention.

 ### Editing a contact

-Assuming all test cases in the previous section were carried out, and that the first contact card in the list is "aa", and there are only 10 contacts stored in SociaLite:
+Assuming you have performed all preceding test cases in order, you should have 10 contacts stored in SociaLite, with the contact card "aa" appearing at the top of the list.

 1. Enter `edit 1 n/abc` in the command box.

     Expected: the first contact card's name changes to "abc".
-It might not be the first contact card in the list due to alphabetical ordering.
+After this modification, this contact card might no longer be the first in the list due to alphabetical ordering

 2. Enter `edit 100 n/abc` in the command box.

     Expected: SociaLite shows error message, indicating invalid person index provided.

 3. Enter `edit 2` in the command box.

     Expected: SociaLite shows error message, indicating at least one field to edit must be provided.

 4. Enter `edit 1 fb/hello` in the command box.

-	Expected: the first contact card in SociaLite should have a Facebook icon showed up at the bottom, with its handle being "hello".
+    Expected: the first contact card in SociaLite should now display a Facebook icon at the bottom, with the handle "hello".

 5. Enter `edit 1 t/tag1 t/tag2 t/tag3 t/tag4` followed by `edit 1 t/` in the command box.

     Expected: the first contact card in SociaLite will be shown to have four tags, and all four tags will disappear upon entering the second command.

 ### Deleting a contact